 Learn everything you need to know on how to start working remotely and live a nomadic lifestyle.

 Add a short but informative description of your services

 A few lines that sum up your working record so far is a great first introduction to your resume.
 If you have mostly freelancing experience, then you should state the services you offer along with one or two clients from different industries.
 By support your working experience with specific examples of clients, you solidify your professional profile and showcase your work versatility through mentioning key successful collaborations.

 Highlight the finest projects and most notable clients

 Most employees cannot present a multiplicity of projects and clients in their resume.
 However, a freelance resume has the advantage of being able to speak volumes about a professional’s multiple successful contracts and well-established clientele.
 It’s always crucial to focus on projects that had a proven impact on the client’s work.
 For example, an increase in sales and a boosted social media presence are strong pointers of work done well.
 So, be sure to select your best projects and clients that stand out in their respective industries.

 For freelance work you can skip mentioning

-Without a doubt, freelance work on your resume can exhibit your strengths and boasts of your professional growth.
+Without a doubt, freelance work on your resume can exhibit your strengths and boast of your professional growth.
 However, there are two kinds of freelancing that you should avoid including them.
 Freelancing gigs that are irrelevant to your current profession and had a minor impact on your progress should not be included.
 Moreover, rare and brief freelance work can also be omitted.
 Hence, we recommend that you refer to the self-employment moves that have influenced your career path so far.